Derangements in Subspace Actions of Finite Classical Groups

 We count these elements separately.
 If $q$ is large, it is easy to show that the proportion of such elements goes to $0$ with $q \rightarrow \infty$ (uniformly in $n$).
 We can also observe that such an $x$ will fix a nondegenerate space $U''$ with $\dim U= \dim U''$ (by interchanging a $-1$ eigenspace and a $1$ eigenspace) with $\det x|_{U''} =1$.
 Thus, $x$ will be in a maximal torus fixing a nondegenerate space of the given dimension (of one type or the other).
-Moreover, any maximal torus $T_w$ containing such an element $x$ must have a fixed point and indeed if $n$ is even, it must have two fixed points.
+Moreover, if $T_w$ is a maximal torus containing such an element $x$, then $w$ must have a fixed point and indeed if $n$ is even, $w$ must have two fixed points.

 \begin{theorem} Suppose that $1 \leq k \leq n/2$.
-The proportion of elements of any subgroup between $SL(n,q)$ and $GL(n,q)$ which are regular semisimple and fix a k-space is at most the proportion of elements in $S_n$ which fix a k-set.
-In fact, it is at most the proportion of elements in $S_n$ which fix a k-set and have at most $q-1$ fixed points. \end{theorem}
+The proportion of elements of any subgroup $H$ between $SL(n,q)$ and $GL(n,q)$ which are regular semisimple and fix a $k$-space is at most the proportion of elements in $S_n$ which fix a $k$-set.
+In fact, it is at most the proportion of elements in $S_n$ which fix a $k$-set and have at most $q-1$ fixed points. \end{theorem}

-\begin{proof} If w has cycles of length $a_1, \ldots, a_r$, then $V = \oplus V_i$ where $\dim V_i =a_i$ and $T_w$ acts irreducibly on each $V_i$.
+\begin{proof} Let $w \in S_n$ and let $T_w$ be the corresponding maximal torus of $H$.
+If $w$ has cycles of length $a_1, \ldots, a_r$, then $V = \oplus V_i$ where $\dim V_i =a_i$ and $T_w$ acts irreducibly on each $V_i$.
 As long as $T_w$ contains a regular semisimple element, then these are the only subspaces left invariant by $T_w$ (and so by any regular semisimple element in $T_w$ as well, because of the uniqueness of $T_w$).

-Thus, x regular semisimple in $T_w$ fixes a k-space if and only if w fixes a k-set (i.e $\sum a_j = k$ for some subset of the $a_j$).
+Thus, $x$ regular semisimple in $T_w$ fixes a $k$-space if and only if $w$ fixes a $k$-set (i.e. some subset of the $a$'s adds to $k$).

-Note that for a fixed q, the number of 1-cycles in w is at most q-1 or $T_w$ will not contain any regular semisimple elements (and so not contribute). \end{proof}
+Note that for a fixed $q$, the number of $1$-cycles in $w$ is at most $q-1$ or $T_w$ will not contain any regular semisimple elements. \end{proof}

 \begin{theorem} \begin{enumerate} \item For $1 \leq k \leq n/2$, the proportion of elements in any coset of $SU(n,q)$ in $U(n,q)$ which are regular semisimple and fix a nondegenerate $k$-space is at most the proportion of elements in $S_n$ which fix a $k$-set.